brunsgaard/yoloAPI/README.md

 ## Security

 ### SSL/TLS
 When working with OAuth 2.0, all communications must be encrypted with SSL/TLS.
 This example uses auto-generated SSL certificates, however in a production environment you should use a more formal, widely trusted certificate associated with your domain.
+In addition, requests should be handled by something like NGINX and proxied to the authentication service.

 *Note: Add `-k` to your curl arguments if you are working with an untrusted development server running under SSL/TLS.*